ojdo/pyomo-example/README.md

     python runme.py

-For a better learning experience, one can also launch ipython and execute the lines of runme.py manually:
+For a better learning experience, one can also launch `ipython` and execute the lines of `runme.py` step by step, inspecting the created objects with one eye on the [Pyomo Online Documentation](https://software.sandia.gov/downloads/pub/pyomo/PyomoOnlineDocs.html):

     import coopr.environ
     from coopr.opt.base import SolverFactory